akdataai/migrate-java-db-to-azure/step-01-deploy-java-ee-app-to-VM/README.md

     http://10.0.1.4:8080/applicationPetstore/shopping/main.xhtml

 ## Check the deployment has populated the PostgreSQL database
-  * Using psql from Git Bash connect to PostgreSQL and check the tables and records have been deployed
+  * Using psql from Putty connect to PostgreSQL and check the tables and records have been deployed
       ```bash
       psql "dbname=postgres host=10.0.1.4 user=postgres password=Demopass1234567 port=5432"
       postgres=# \dt